Low-carb diets are awesome.

 If our bodies expend more energy than we take in, we use stored body fat for energy.

-Of course, these diets also optimize the function of important metabolic hormones like insulin, but one of the key reasons they work so well is that people start to eat less calories without trying.
+Of course, these diets also optimize the function of important metabolic hormones like insulin, but one of the key reasons they work so well is that people start to eat fewer calories without trying.

 Calories count, but counting them or even being consciously aware of them is not necessary in many cases.